ClaudiuAanei/ApointmentsApp/README.md

 ---

-✨ Key Features
+## ✨ Key Features

-User Authentication:
+* User Authentication:
     * Secure user registration with email confirmation.
     * Standard login with email and password.
     * Login/Register with Google (OAuth 2.0).
     * Secure password reset functionality via email.
     * CSRF protection on all forms.
-Appointment Management:
+* Appointment Management:
     * Select from a list of available employees.
     * Interactive calendar to pick a date.
     * Dynamically loads available time slots for the selected employee and date.
     * Real-time validation to prevent double-booking.
     * "Find First Day Available" feature for quick booking.
-User Profile Dashboard:
+* User Profile Dashboard:
     * View upcoming and past appointments in separate tabs.
     * Ability to cancel upcoming appointments.
     * In-place editing for user details (First Name, Last Name, Email, Phone, Birthday) without a page reload.
     * Securely change your password with validation checks.
     * Upload and update a profile picture.
-Responsive UI:
+* Responsive UI:
     * Built with Bootstrap 5 for a mobile-first, responsive design.
     * Optimized views for both desktop and mobile devices.
     * Persistent Dark/Light theme toggle.

 ---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

 ### Backend
-Framework: Flask
+* Framework: Flask
-Database: SQLAlchemy, Flask-Migrate (with SQLite as the default)
+* Database: SQLAlchemy, Flask-Migrate (with SQLite as the default)
-Authentication: Flask-Login, Flask-Dance, Werkzeug (for password hashing)
+* Authentication: Flask-Login, Flask-Dance, Werkzeug (for password hashing)
-Forms: Flask-WTF
+* Forms: Flask-WTF
-Email: smtplib
+* Email: smtplib
-Environment Variables: python-dotenv
+* Environment Variables: python-dotenv

 ### Frontend ( i use my imagination and gemini )
-Styling**: Bootstrap 5, CSS3
+* Styling**: Bootstrap 5, CSS3
-JavaScript**: Vanilla JS (for DOM manipulation, API calls), jQuery (for validation) Template Engine**: Jinja2
+* JavaScript**: Vanilla JS (for DOM manipulation, API calls), jQuery (for validation)
+* Template Engine**: Jinja2
-Icons**: Bootstrap Icons, Font Awesome
+* Icons**: Bootstrap Icons, Font Awesome

 ---

 🚀 Setup and Installation
 Follow these steps to get the project running on your local machine.

+Prerequisites:

-Python 3.8 +
+Python 3.8+

+Git

+1. Clone the Repository 📂
+First, clone the project repository to your local machine.

-1. Set Up Virtual Environment
+2. Create & Activate Virtual Environment 🌿
-Create and activate a virtual environment.
+This isolates the project's dependencies from your system.

-2. Install Dependencies
+3. Install Dependencies 📦
-Install all the required packages from requirements.txt.
+Install all the required packages from the requirements.txt file.

-3. Environment Variables
+4. Configure Environment Variables 🔑
-Create a .env file in the root directory of the project.
-This file will hold your secret keys and configuration variables.
-You can copy the structure below.
+Create a .env file in the project's root directory and populate it with the following keys.

-# Flask Secret Key
+# Flask Secret Key (generate a new one)
 SECRET_KEY='a_very_strong_and_random_secret_key'

 # Database Configuration
 DB_NAME='database.db'